-5.3.1 The application of the "excessive demand" test to permanent resident applicants
+The application of the "excessive demand" test to permanent resident applicants

-CIC tends to consider that an applicant for permanent residency who is living with HIV and who is currently taking HIV medication is medically inadmissible, whether or not the applicant is in good health.24 This is because HIV medication is expensive and publicly funded for residents.25 However, there have been instances where applicants living with HIV have successfully demonstrated they were not likely to cause an "excessive demand" on Canadian health or social services, and obtained permanent resident status.
+In some cases, IRCC may consider that an applicant for permanent residency who is living with HIV and who is currently taking HIV medication is medically inadmissible, whether or not the applicant is in good health.
+This is because HIV medication is expensive and publicly funded for residents.27

+However, if an applicant's annual health care costs, including the cost of their HIV medication, do not exceed \$19,812 the person will not be considered to pose an "excessive demand" on Canadian health services, and may obtain permanent resident status.

-An applicant living with HIV who has private medical insurance that covers the cost of their HIV medication may be able to prove to CIC that they are not likely to cause an "excessive demand."26 The process is complicated and will likely require the assistance of a lawyer in Canada who specializes in immigration law.
-For instance, the impact of private insurance on the "excessive demand" test will depend on many factors (e.g., the province/ territory of residency, and whether the private insurance has a coverage "cap").
-Also, an application can be refused if all the necessary evidence is not provided to CIC or if it is not provided at the proper time in the process.
+In addition, an applicant living with HIV who has private medical insurance that covers the cost of their HIV medication may be able to prove to IRCC that they are not likely to cause an "excessive demand."28 The process is complicated and will likely require the assistance of a lawyer in Canada who specializes in immigration law.
+For instance, the impact of private insurance on the "excessive demand" test will depend on many factors (e.g., the province/territory of residency, and whether the private insurance has a coverage "cap").
+Also, an application can be refused if all the necessary evidence is not provided to IRCC or if it is not provided at the proper time in the process.